frank-ang/packer/README.md

 # Objective.

-To provide a toolset for packaging large potentially proprietary data sets.
+To provide a tool for packaging large potentially proprietary data sets into the Filecoin network.
 Objective is to reduce friction for data movement, across both online deal and offline deal paths.

 ## Benefits:
 * Standardization of packaging toolset for large proprietary data sets scenarios.